SettleMint

 Error handling

-Handle API errors correctly with retry strategies, error codes reference, and best practices for robust integrations.
+Handle API errors with retry strategies, error code references, and clear failure handling for DALP integrations.

 Error response format